image-js/image-js-docs/docs/Useful tips/Blurring techniques and their differences.md

 It was mentioned in the tutorials, but you can get a good result with all three techniques.
 The question is, however, which of these three to use in what situation.

 Therefore the idea is this: if an image is of good quality and you want to focus on well-defined objects, use blur or gaussian blur (if speed is not a pressing issue gaussian blur is preferable).
-If an image is of decent quality and you want .
 If you need to preserve edges of the elements or if an image has noise, especially "salt-and-pepper" one, use median filter.